 In terms of dividing other types of accounts such as investment accounts, securities accounts, bonds, etc., there are certain protocols required by different investment companies.
 If there is not a timely division of the account, you can have the same value fluctuation issues that I set forth above that occur with the division of retirement accounts.
 There could be other tax implications as well.
 You should contact the company that maintains your assets and see what is required.
 Some require what is called a Medallion Signature Guarantee, which requires an in-person signature at the financial institution on certain forms to transfer such assets.

 In cases involving children, there are typically provisions for one spouse to provide health insurance for their children until the children are in their mid-20s.
 If the providing spouse is not the primary caretaker of the children, the primary caretaker must make sure to request and obtain the insurance cards for the children.
-There is also a document titled “Qualified Illinois Domestic Relations Order” that can be entered with the Court where the non-providing spouse steps into the shoes of the providing spouse in terms of handling reimbursements and the like.
+There is also a document titled “Qualified Medical Child Support Order” that can be entered with the Court where the non-providing spouse steps into the shoes of the providing spouse in terms of handling reimbursements and the like.